Frequently Asked Questions

 WHAT IS THE OUTPUT OF A MICHIGAN SOILWORKS CFT?

 - Single module: 5 cu.ft./week or about 10 yards/year

 - Full line (5 modules): 25 cu.ft./week or 48 yards/year

-Each 4×8 ft module will produce more than 6 cubic feet of vermicompost per week, or 12 yards per year.
+Each 4×8 ft module will produce about 5 cubic feet of vermicompost per week, or 10 yards per year.
 Typically, you will screen this harvested material for size and quality.
 You can expect the screened ‘overs’ to amount to 15 to 20%, which yields 5 cubic feet of finished product per week.

 Note: Much of the screened overs can be recycled back to the bin for another trip through, including larger or woody pieces and any worms that came with the harvest.
 Any rocks or debris should be removed of course.

 HOW MUCH WASTE MATERIAL CAN A MICHIGAN SOILWORKS CFT PROCESS?

 Pre-composted materials like manure may reduce 10% further in the CFT.

 - Single module: 5.2 cu.ft./week or about 12 yards/year

 - Full line (5 modules): 26.7 cu.ft./week or 58 yards/year